 In the 63rd minute it could well have been the Nerazzurri, but once more Mirante made an impressive save.
 Guarin was the source one more, but his ferocious 30-yard piledriver was turned behind by the keeper.

-Defeat means the Milan-based club drops to fourth in the table - four points adrift of Serie A leader Juventus - while Parma rises to an impressive seventh place.
+Defeat means the Milan-based club drop to fourth in the table - four points adrift of Serie A leaders Juventus - while Parma rise to an impressive seventh place.